EbrahimKaram/EbrahimKaram/README.md

 Making things but *specifically*
 * Things that are useful
 * Things that serve the community
 * Things that are interactive and playful when you use them

+### How to support Bob

+* Build on top of what he provided
+* Fork and star the repositories that are useful so he knows which are worth pursuing
+* If you want buy him a 🍺 (Do It (here)[https://www.buymeacoffee.com/bobKaram])

+_Making Lebanon Better.
+One Byte at a time_

 <!--